NajibHossain49/Player-Selection-DREAM-with-React/README.md

-# **Player Selection BPL-DREAM**
+# **Player Selection DREAM-Initiative-with-React.**

-A responsive and interactive player selection BPL-DREAM.
-Where users can select their favorite players, manage their choices, and enjoy a dynamic bidding experience.
-With a user-friendly interface, this app allows users to select players within their available budget and displays selected players in a separate view.
-Built in **React**, this game is a mix of strategy, budget management, and entertainment.
+A responsive and interactive player selection DREAM-Initiative-with-React.
+Users can select their favorite players, manage their choices, and enjoy a dynamic bidding experience.
+With a user-friendly interface, this app allows users to select players within their available budget and displays players chosen in a separate view.
+Built-in **React**, this game combines strategy, budget management, and entertainment.

 ---